NiGhTTraX/tdd-buffet/packages/tdd-buffet/README.md

 You can pass the `--coverage` option to generate coverage with the options specified in the Jest config.

 Moreover, the GUI tests will collect **coverage from within the browser**.
 This requires your code to be instrumented with [istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) and to be **transpiled in the same way Jest would do it**.
-The [Webpack config](#webpack) in this package takes care of everything for you.
+The [Webpack config](../react/README.md#webpack) in the react package takes care of everything for you.

 When you instrument the files make sure to do it from the **same path as your project** because the path will be injected into the coverage data and it will be used when creating the coverage report.
 If you're instrumenting the files inside a Docker container you can put them in `/usr/src/app` and `tdd-buffet` will map that path to Jest's `rootDir`.